 Telkom faces moderate governance risks as the government of South Africa is the largest shareholder with 40.5% ownership.
-This could lead to increased government interference, even though we recognize that the government has a track record of not actively interfering in the company's management.
-The risk of any interference having a credit damaging impact is further mitigated by Telkom's conservative financial policies and good track record in adhering to these.
+The risk of government interference is low as the government has no board representation and has no track record of active interference in the company's management.
+Telkom has conservative financial policies and a good track record in adhering to these.